BTU

 Peabody Energy Corporation Energy - Thermal Coal Investor Relations →

 With a market cap of $4.5 billion, BTU is a mid-cap stock.
-Free cash flow yield is currently negative, meaning the company is burning cash.
+The company generates a free cash flow yield of 1.8%.
 Return on equity stands at -1.2%.
 The stock trades at 1.3x book value.

 Growth of $100: BTU vs S&P 500